bobomrac/DistroHop/README.md

   Supports Debian/Ubuntu • Fedora/RHEL • Arch • Derivatives</h3>

 <div align="center">
-NOTE: This is a simple tool to make changing distro a little less boring.
+NOTE: This is a simple tool to make changing distro a little quicker.
-<br>it is not made to be a 100% complete migration tool.
+<br>It is not made to be a 100% complete migration tool.
 </div>
 <br>